practicalli/clojure/io.md

 Clojure comes with a handy little function called slurp that takes in a string representing a filename (or, really, pretty much anything; a File, a stream, a byte array, URL, etc) and returns a string containing the contents of your file.
 It’s pretty handy if you just need to get some information from a file that’s relatively small, and you’ll be parsing it yourself.

-(slurp "/Users/ihodes/Desktop/afile.txt")
+(slurp "/home/account/projects/config.txt")
 => "A little bit\nof information here."

 A nice thing about slurp is that you can easily build up file paths with str.
 For example, say you want to output to a file based on information you find at runtime:

-(slurp (str "/Users/" username "/Desktop/" filename))
+(slurp (str "/home/" username "/projects/" filename))

 But slurp is pretty basic, and once your files get large enough, totally impractical.
 Nonetheless, it’s a handy function to know about.

 As a useful and comical aside, the function spit is the counterpart to slurp, except that instead of reading input, spit does output.
 More on this in a future article, though. line-seq

 One of my favorite IO functions has got to be line-seq; line-seq takes a reader object (which must implement BufferedReader) and returns a lazy sequence of the lines of the text the reader supplies.
-This is handy when you’re dealing with files (if this offends you, let’s be Unixy here for now and say that everything is a file) that are too big to merely slurp, but that are \newline delimited (or CR/LF delimited, if you’re of the Windows persuasion).
+This is handy when you’re dealing with files (if this offends you, taking a Unix approach here for now and say that everything is a file) that are too big to merely slurp, but that are \newline delimited (or CR/LF delimited, if you’re of the Windows persuasion).

 (use '[clojure.java.io '(reader)])
 (take 2